North African campaign: Allies

 The primary benefit of Ultra intercepts to the effort in North Africa was to aid in cutting the Axis supply line to Tunisia.
 Ultra intercepts provided valuable information about the times and routes of Axis supply shipments across the Mediterranean.
 This was critical in providing the British with the opportunity to intercept and destroy them.
 During the time when Malta was under heavy air attack, the ability to act on this information was limited, but as Allied air and naval strength improved, the information became instrumental to Allied success.
 It is estimated that 40% to 60% of Axis supply shipping was located and destroyed due to decrypted information.
-However, this claim is strongly disputed by the authors Vincent P. O'Hara and Enrico Cernuschi (2013) who claim that authors like F.H.
-Hinsley have greatly exaggerated the effects of ULTRA.
-For example, they claim that intelligence provided by ULTRA had little impact in stopping Italian convoys reaching North Africa.
-Of the 2.67 million tons of materiel, fuel, and munitions shipped to Africa—nearly all in Italian vessels and under Italian escort—2.24 million tons managed to arrive despite the best efforts of ULTRA and the British Navy to prevent it.
+However, this claim is strongly disputed by the authors Vincent P. O'Hara and Enrico Cernuschi (2013) who claim that historians like F.H.
+Hinsley have greatly exaggerated the effects of Ultra.
+For example, they claim that intelligence provided by Ultra had little impact in stopping Italian convoys reaching North Africa.
+Of the 2.67 million tons of materiel, fuel, and munitions shipped to Africa – nearly all in Italian vessels and under Italian escort – 2.24 million tons managed to arrive despite the best efforts of Ultra and the British Navy to prevent it.
 In effect, "Ultra did not deny the Axis armies the supplies they needed to reach the Nile."

-Heavy losses of German paratroopers in Crete, made possible by Ultra warnings of the drop times and locations, meant that Hitler hesitated in attacking Malta, which aided the British in gaining control of the Mediterranean, as did the losses of the Italian Navy at the Battle of Cape Matapan.
+Heavy losses of German paratroopers during the Battle of Crete, made possible by Ultra warnings of the drop times and locations, meant that Hitler hesitated in attacking Malta, which aided the British in gaining control of the Mediterranean, as did the losses of the Italian Navy at the Battle of Cape Matapan.
 To conceal the fact that German coded messages were being read, a fact critical to the overall Allied war effort, British command required a flyover mission be carried out before a convoy could be attacked in order to give the appearance that a reconnaissance flight had discovered the target.

-Canada provided a small contingent of 201 commissioned officers and 147 non-commissioned officers.

 Atrocities

-The North Africa campaign was often labeled a "war without hate," a pure military clash in the desert without the partisan roundups and ethnic cleansing happening in Europe.
-This view has been challenged by recent historians, given that there were indeed many civilians who lived in the region, and the campaign was marked by numerous atrocities and abuses by both German and Italian forces towards prisoners of war and local Jewish, Berber, and Arab populations.
-These acts were often motivated by racism and antisemitism.
+The North African campaign was often labeled a "war without hate", a pure military clash in the desert without the partisan murders and ethnic cleansing that was occurring across Europe.
+This view has been challenged by recent historians, given that there were indeed many civilians who lived in the region and the campaign was marked by numerous atrocities and abuses by both Italian and German forces towards Allied prisoners of war and local Jewish, Berber, and Arab populations.

 Aftermath

-After victory by the Allies in the North African campaign, the stage was set for the Italian Campaign to begin.
+After victory by the Allies in the North African campaign, the stage was set for the Italian campaign to begin.
 The invasion of Sicily followed two months later.
 Nearly 400,000 Axis and Allied troops were lost, injured or died of disease by the end of the North African campaign.